Ashvamedha Yajna The Obscene Ritual

 The mantra can be interpreted for Ishwar.
 Ishwar is the ruler and we are the subject.
 We should cooperate with Ishwar in his mission to bring bliss to all of us.
 Only in this manner is purpose of creation justified.

-I will reply to the first rebuttal.
-Below is the Sanskrit version of verses 19 and 20,
+I will respond to the first rebuttal.
+Below, I present screenshots of Sanskrit verses 19 and 20.

 He translated the term “reto” as “rathau” (meaning “chariots”), which is incorrect.
 The term in verse 20 is “रेतो” (reto), not “रथौ” (rathau).
 The word “reto,” “reta,” or “retas” refers to semen, while “rath” (chariot) is written as “रथ” in Sanskrit and Hindi.
 This discrepancy can be verified using translation tools such as Google Translate.

-Similarly, he incorrectly translated “Retodha” (रेतोधा) by altering the Sanskrit terms, likely due to the difficulty in explaining the verses accurately.
+Similarly, he incorrectly translated “Retodha” (रेतोधा) by altering the Sanskrit terms.
 For reference, “Raghu” in Sanskrit is written as “रघु.”
 To provide clarity, I will quote the Sanskrit version of verse 23.20 and include the definition from the renowned lexicon by V.S.
 Apte.

 [The Student’s English-Sanskrit Dictionary, page 384, by V.S.
 Apte, Published in 1893]